Prospective Students

 Many other students go to graduate programs in education, library science, law, medicine, and English.

-Students work closely with faculty mentors to create customized academic plans to best suit each student's needs, plans, and interests, and our faculty members are constantly innovating and seeking out new opportunities to further develop the program to better benefit and prepare our students.
+Our faculty members are constantly innovating and seeking out new opportunities to further develop the program to better benefit and prepare our students.
+For example:

 For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's recruitment team at artsci@pitt.edu